alloy-rs/svm-rs/README.md

 Commands:
-  help     Print this message or the help of the given subcommand(s) install  Install Solc versions list     List all Solc versions remove   Remove a Solc version, or "all" to remove all versions use      Set a Solc version as the global default
+  help     Print this message or the help of the given subcommand(s) install  Install Solc versions [aliases: i] list     List all Solc versions [aliases: ls] remove   Remove a Solc version, or "all" to remove all versions [aliases: rm] use      Set a Solc version as the global default which    Display which binary will be run for a given version

 Options:
   -h, --help     Print help